Alright friends, today we are going to break down one of the most misunderstood parts of running an online business – Social media!

 SEO is the single most important part of any online business and gaining social shares on posts through Facebook and Twitter may have a small effect on how Google ranks your post.

 If you can make a post go viral on Facebook or Twitter, Google has access to this information and will bump you up in search results.
+You may even score a spot on the Google Discover feed!

 Connect with your audience